Joshhhuaaa/EnhancedSCPTVersus/README.md

 - In order to play the game, first mount the disc image included in the root directory named `Mount.iso`.
 - Run the game executable, `shadowstrike_static_retail.exe` in the System folder to begin playing.

-dgVoodoo2 offers smoother, less pixelated shadows than 3D-Analyze.
-However, some users experience an issue where their game starts tabbing out while clicking the mouse on dgVoodoo2.
-If that occurs, you can try using 3D-Analyze to fix the issue.

 ### Additional Screen Resolution Support
  After creating a profile in the game, a profile configuration file named `<profilename>_prf.ini` is generated in the System folder.
 Once generated, you can open this configuration file to make adjustments to your screen resolution that may not be accessible through the video settings GUI.